spburli25/morphologic-weather-data/README.md

 - Pick at least 5 metrics from the open-meteo api
 - Display these as checkboxes in a row under the location select box
 - Refetch the table data as needed to get the selected metrics

+User Update:
+Install http-server and run the HTML file with it to avoid CORS issues.